amiaopensource/apex_video_kit_docs/video_kit_elements_handout.md

 ## Distribution Amplifier
 A distriubtion amplifier can send the same single video input to multiple locations simultaneously.
 For example, using a distribution amplifier, one can view a video on a monitor screen while also sending the same signal to a capture card for digitization.
 Regardless of how many places the signal is going, it will retain its strength and quality in each piece of equipment.

+## Capture Card
+This is where the magic happens!
+The capture card is the device that converts the video and audio signals from analog waves to digital information.
+There are different types of capture cards available that can work with different kinds of computers and software.